eBay/wextracto/docs/tutorial.rst

 Extracting Text
 ~~~~~~~~~~~~~~~

-When extracting text from withing HTML elements we generalling want that text
+We normally want text we extract HTML elements to be space-normalized.
-to be space-normalized.
-This means runs of whitespace are converted into a
+This means runs of whitespace are converted into a single space
-single space character and leading and trailing whitespace is trimmed.
+character and leading and trailing whitespace is trimmed.

-Wextracto provides the :func:`text <wex.etree.text>` function to do return the
+Wextracto provides the :func:`text <wex.etree.text>` function to return
-space-normalized text for each selected element.
+the space-normalized text for each selected element.

 Here is what our extractor now looks like: